 Introduction to the morphology, physiology, genetics, and ecology of bacteria and fungi, as well as the structure and replication of viruses.
 Overview of microorganisms, with emphasis on those organisms involved in the natural history of human disease.
-Prerequisites: Biology 122 and 123.
+This course and the related laboratory must be taken together.